Thermodynamic database MALT Omega / Basic

 (4) Analysis based on the Chemical potential diagram

-The Pourbaix diagram is newly prepared in the recent version up procedure.
-Since the special treatments are needed to construct the Pourbaix diagram, the default setting are widely adopted when CHD is run for the chemical system which contains aqueous species.
-For example, temperature is fixed at 298.15 K since the availability of aqueous data is best at 298.15 K. The fixation of H2O(l) at activity of unity is adopted together with the adoption of pH and E/V as axes.In the multi-component O-H-X-M system, the element of M is selected as target element according to the order of NBS table, when the NBS order of M is higher than that of X. In the <O,H,S,Fe> or <O,H,P,Fe> system, the element Fe is selected as target, while in the <O,H,Fe,Ti> or <O,H,Fe,Na> system, the element Fe will not selected as target.
+The Pourbaix diagram is newly prepared in the recent version update procedure.
+Since the special treatments are needed to construct the Pourbaix diagram, the default settings are widely adopted when CHD is run for the chemical system that contains aqueous species.
+For example, the temperature is fixed at 298.15 K, as the availability of aqueous data is optimal at this temperature.
+The fixation of H2O(l) at activity of unity is adopted together with the adoption of pH and E/V as axes.
+In the multi-component O-H-X-M system, the element of M is selected as the target element according to the order of the NBS table, when the NBS order of M is higher than that of X. In the <O,H,S,Fe> or <O,H,P,Fe> system, the element Fe is selected as target, while in the <O,H,Fe,Ti> or <O,H,Fe,Na> system, the element Fe will not be selected as target.

 (5) MALT Direct - User's Program